“Krudt-bådene” M/S Patria and M/S Diana – with ammunition for Spain

-Richard Jensen and French Navigation [Fransk Navigation, red.] employed at least nine vessels to transfer weapons and other military and civilian supplies to the Spanish Republic.
+Richard Jensen and French Navigation [Fransk Navigation, red.] employed at least nine vessels that shipped arms and other military and civilian supplies to the Spanish Republic.

 By seaman Arthur Christensen